Table of Contents

 Step 5: Construction subsequential level.

 Step 6: Repeat steps 1 and 4.

-1. It is used to reinforcing and stabilizing the slope of soil and retaining walls.
+1. It is used to reinforce and stabilize the slope of soil and retaining walls.

-2. Soil nailing is done for widening roadways, railway embankment, landslide and flood protection on the banks of rivers, highway embankment and cuttings, etc.
+2. Soil nailing is done for widening roadways, railway embankments, landslides, and flood protection on the banks of rivers, highway embankment, cuttings, etc.